This weekend, the famous Talkeetna Bachelor Auction and Wilderness Woman competition return.

+On Saturday, Dec.
+4 two of the most unique events in Alaska - the world-famous Wilderness Woman Competition and the Talkeetna Bachelor Auction highlight the calendar.
 The Talkeetna Bachelor Society hosts the events each year.
 They start it off with the Wilderness Woman competition, which tests the contestants' abilities to perform everything vital to living with a bachelor in the Last Frontier.
 The contestants start by hauling full, five-gallon water buckets up and down Main Street - if you are living in a "dry" cabin, this is an important skill to have!
 After the field is trimmed to five semi-finalists, it's time for Round 2, in which the single women make their bachelors a sandwich and deliver it to him with a beverage, then sawing and chopping wood.
 The final round includes all things adventure - the finalists must snowshoe around a course, "shoot" a ptarmagin and a moose (no real animals are harmed in this adventure!), catch a fish and of course, ring the dinner bell.

 The hilarious event kicks at noon on Main Street, and sign-ups are at 10 a.m. at the Fairview Inn, with a limited number of spots available.
 All contestants must be over 21 and single, according to the Talkeetna Bachelor Society.